mono/website/docs/advanced/pinvoke/index.md

 The immediate net effect of this is that you can't have array members in marshaled classes, and (as we've seen before) handling strings can be "wonky" (as strings are also a reference type).

-Furthermore, the default string marshaling is the [platform default](#more-control) , though this can be changed by setting the [StructLayoutAttribute.CharSet](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.StructLayoutAttribute.CharSet) field, which defaults to **CharSet.Auto**.
+Furthermore, the default string marshaling is the [platform default](#more-control), though this can be changed by setting the [StructLayoutAttribute.CharSet](http://docs.go-mono.com/index.aspx?link=F:System.Runtime.InteropServices.StructLayoutAttribute.CharSet) field, which defaults to **CharSet.Auto**.
 Alternatively, you can adorn string members with the **MarshalAs** attribute to specify what kind of string they are.

 ### Boolean Members